Kameleoon/akamai-starter-kit/README.md

 Make sure you have the following requirements before you get started:

 1. A Kameleoon user account.
 Visit [kameleoon.com](https://www.kameleoon.com/) to learn more.
-2. The [Kameleoon NodeJS SDK](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/nodejs-sdk) installed with some feature flags or experiments already configured.
-3. An Akamai Account with EdgeWorkers Acces.
+2. An Akamai Account with EdgeWorkers Acces.
 For more information, visit the official [Akamai Edgworkers product page here](https://www.akamai.com/products/serverless-computing-edgeworkers).

 ### Set up the edge environment